elixirschool/elixirschool/_posts/2018-12-04-til-io-inspect-labels.md

 Can you imagine situations where there's __a lot__ more output on the screen and the code isn't as simple?

 Allow me to introduce you to our new friend the `:label` option!
-Let's revisit our previous code, intruduce the ever helpful `:label` option, and jump straight into the `IEx` output:
+Let's revisit our previous code, introduce the ever helpful `:label` option, and jump straight into the `IEx` output:

 ```elixir
 defmodule Example do